MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/segmentation.rst

    >> opts = CNMFSetParams()

-- If this parameter is not included, they will be calculated for you based on the pixel resolution, frame rate and image size in the metadata.

-- For example, `Tau` is a widely talked about parameter being the half-size of your neuron.

-This is calculated by default as :math:`7.5/pixelresolution`.
-This only makes sense if we assume an ~neuron size of `14um`.

-There are several different thresholds, indicating correlation coefficients as barriers for whether to perform a process or not, discussed in the following sections.
+There are several different thresholds that correlation coefficients must cross to be considered a "valid" neuron or a "valid" transient signal.
+Below are the `CNMF` parameters that control these thresholds and allow tuning the algorithm to your dataset.

+.. _seg_merge_thresh:

 merge_thresh
 ************************************